Connectors

 As a Clause Connector

 Comparisons can occur between full clauses when comparing the degree of two different actions.
+This is often the clearest way to express complex comparisons.

 - Latin